RWLPedal/music-pcbs/WhippoorwillFuzz/README.md

 ## Versions

+* V1.1 - Completely changed the layout, but kept the circuit.
+Pushed the potentiometer to the top of the board, to allow space for the power jack to fit with the potentiometer high in the enclosure.
 * V1.0 - Tweak one trace and increment silkscreen version number for initial release.
 * V0.9 - First version, works fine.